- Adaptive Leadership

 Decisiveness: Use an agreed-upon system for choosing a solution, which can include assigning pros and cons to solutions, identifying mandatory results, getting feedback about solutions, choosing the decision-maker(s), and finishing or repeating the process.

 Learning how to solve business problems takes time and effort.
-Though some people appear to have been born with superior problem-solving skills, great problem solvers usually have practiced and refined their abilities.
+Though some people appear to have been born with superior problem-solving skills, great problem-solvers usually have taken the time to refine their abilities.
 You can develop high-level skills for solving problems too, through the following methods:

 Ask and Listen: Don’t expect to solve every problem alone.
 Ask for advice, and listen to it carefully.